mnlipp/VM-Operator/webpages/auto-login.md

 Automatic login requires an agent running inside the guest OS.
-Similar to QEMU's standard guest agent, the VM-Operator agent communicates with the host via a tty device (`/dev/virtio-ports/org.jdrupes.vmop_agent.0`).
+Similar to QEMU's standard guest agent, the VM-Operator agent communicates with the host via a tty device (provided in the guest as `/dev/virtio-ports/org.jdrupes.vmop_agent.0`).
 On modern Linux systems, `udev` can detect this device and trigger the start of an associated systemd service.

 Sample configuration files for a VM-Operator agent are available [here](https://github.com/mnlipp/VM-Operator/tree/main/dev-example/vmop-agent).